graphcore-research/graphcore-research.github.io/_posts/2025-06/2025-06-11-cube-root-formats.md

 If you want to learn more, check out [our paper](https://arxiv.org/abs/2505.12988), or get in touch.
 Thanks for reading!

-_Thanks to Paul Balança for the helpful review and suggestions._
+_Thanks to Paul Balança for the helpful review and suggestions and to my coauthors Luka Ribar and Carlo Luschi._